heavenkey-protocol/heavenkey-sepolia-deployment/README.md

-# 💠 Heavenkey – Ethereum Digital Continuity Protocol
+## 💠 Heavenkey – Ethereum Digital Continuity Protocol

 ## Overview

-**Heavenkey** is a modular inheritance and recovery protocol built exclusively on Ethereum.
+**Heavenkey** is a modular inheritance and digital continuity protocol built on Ethereum.
-It automates secure digital succession and ethical fund redistribution through privacy-preserving smart contracts.
+It automates secure succession and **ethical value redistribution** through privacy-preserving smart contracts.

 > “Heavenkey ensures that your digital assets never die with you —
 > they continue to serve a purpose aligned with your will and values.”

-Heavenkey introduces a **Proof-of-Activity** inheritance system based on the **Diamond Standard (EIP-2535)**.
+Built upon the **Diamond Standard (EIP-2535)**, Heavenkey introduces a **Proof-of-Activity** system
-The protocol allows users to:
+that detects inactivity and executes pre-defined legacy actions autonomously.

+With Heavenkey, users can:

-- Define heirs and fallback recipients in advance
+- Define heirs and choose an **ethical fallback recipient** in advance
-- Detect inactivity on-chain through automated “ping” signals
+- Detect inactivity through on-chain “ping” signals
-- Trigger inheritance and fund redistribution without intermediaries
+- Trigger inheritance and value redistribution without intermediaries
-- Protect privacy using encrypted heir data (IPFS + XMTP)
+- Protect privacy via encrypted heir bundles (IPFS + XMTP)
-- Ensure autonomy through gas reserves and automated execution
+- Guarantee autonomy through a dedicated gas reserve for automated execution

+When heirs remain inactive, Heavenkey’s **EFM™ – Ethical Fallback Mechanism**
+redeploys dormant assets toward verified public-goods initiatives,
+ensuring that value never disappears — it evolves into continuity.

-Heavenkey combines **security, automation, and ethics** to prevent digital asset loss and create continuity within the Ethereum ecosystem.
+Heavenkey merges **security, automation, and ethics**
+to prevent digital asset loss and preserve coherence within the Ethereum ecosystem.

----

 ## Network